 Even if pulling two oil analyses isn’t in the cards for this season, it may be time to consider switching to a premium hydraulic fluid.
 A small investment in higher quality lubricants can pay dividends over the life of your equipment, providing better protection against the increased heat and pressure generated by today’s modern engines and larger implements.

 Matron® THF+ is a workhorse for your equipment.
-As a full-synthetic hydraulic fluid, Maxtron THF+ is designed to provide optimum transmission and hydraulic operation, especially during subzero weather, and protects vital engine components even in the most difficult conditions.
+As a full-synthetic hydraulic fluid, Maxtron THF+ is designed to provide optimum transmission and hydraulic operation, even in extreme temperatures, and protects vital engine components even in the most difficult conditions.

 Contact your local Cenex dealer to get an oil analysis kit for your equipment and to learn more about Cenex premium lubricants.